cosmicjs/docs/docs/extensions/README.md

 ![Screenshot of how to compress build folder - Part 2](https://web-assets.cosmicjs.com/images/docs/compress-2.png)

-Then upload the Extension to your Cosmic JS Bucket located in *Your Bucket > Extensions > Add Extension*.
+Then upload the Extension to your Cosmic Bucket located in *Your Bucket > Extensions > Add Extension*.

 ![Screenshot of add extension](https://web-assets.cosmicjs.com/images/docs/add-extension-zip.png)

 ## Contribute

-Submit your idea to the [Cosmic JS contribution page](https://cosmicjs.com/contribute).
-We'll showcase your awesome Cosmic JS Extension and you'll get free stuff. 😎
+Submit your idea to the [Cosmic contribution page](https://cosmicjs.com/contribute).
+We'll showcase your awesome Cosmic Extension and you'll get free stuff. 😎

 Any questions?
 Reach out to us on our [Slack channel](https://cosmicjs.com/community) and reach out to us [on Twitter](https://twitter.com/cosmic_js).